The Song of Hiawatha: Music

 More popular settings of the poem followed publication of the poem.
 The first was Charles Crozat Converse's "The Death of Minnehaha", published in Boston around 1856.
 The hand-colored lithograph on the cover of the printed song, by John Henry Bufford, is now much sought after.
 The next popular tune, originally titled "Hiawatha (A Summer Idyl)", was not inspired by the poem.
-It was composed by ‘Neil Moret’ (Charles Daniels) while on the train to Hiawatha, Kansas, in 1901 and was inspired by the rhythm of the wheels on the rails.
+It was composed by Charles Daniels (under the pseudonym Neil Moret) while on the train to Hiawatha, Kansas, in 1901 and was inspired by the rhythm of the wheels on the rails.
 It was already popular when James O'Dea added lyrics in 1903, and the music was newly subtitled "His Song to Minnehaha".
 Later treated as a rag, it later became a jazz standard.

-Duke Ellington incorporated treatments of Hiawatha and Minnehaha in his jazz suite The Beautiful Indians (1946–7).
-Other popular songs have included "Hiawatha’s Melody of Love", by George W. Meyer, with words by Alfred Bryan and Artie Mehlinger (1908), and Al Bowlly's "Hiawatha’s Lullaby" (1933).
+Duke Ellington incorporated treatments of Hiawatha and Minnehaha in his jazz suite The Beautiful Indians (1946–47).
+Other popular songs have included "Hiawatha's Melody of Love", by George W. Meyer, with words by Alfred Bryan and Artie Mehlinger (1908), and Al Bowlly's "Hiawatha's Lullaby" (1933).

 Modern composers have written works with the Hiawatha theme for young performers.
 They include the English musician Stanley Wilson's "Hiawatha, 12 Scenes" (1928) for first-grade solo piano, based on Longfellow's lines, and Soon Hee Newbold's rhythmic composition for strings in Dorian mode (2003), which is frequently performed by youth orchestras.
 The story of Hiawatha was dramatized by Tale Spinners for Children (UAC 11054) with Jordan Malek.

-British rock band The Sweet reference Hiawatha and Minnehaha in their 1972 hit "Wig Wam Bam", written by Mike Chapman and Nicky Chinn.
+British rock band The Sweet reference Hiawatha and Minnehaha in their 1972 hit "Wig-Wam Bam", written by Mike Chapman and Nicky Chinn.

 Some performers have incorporated excerpts from the poem into their musical work.
 Johnny Cash used a modified version of "Hiawatha's Vision“ as the opening piece on Johnny Cash Sings the Ballads of the True West (1965).
 Mike Oldfield used the sections "Hiawatha's Departure" and "The Son of the Evening Star" in the second part of his Incantations album (1978), rearranging some words to conform more to his music.
 Laurie Anderson used parts of the poem's third section at the beginning and end of the final piece of her Strange Angels album (1989).